-Then verses 38-54 conclude the sura by excoriating the unbelievers for rejecting Islam.
+Allah then concludes the sura by excoriating the unbelievers for rejecting Islam (vv.
+38-54).
 They are arrogant (v.
 38), and are known to Allah (vv.
 40-41).
 The Qur’an is a book of exalted power, containing no falsehood (vv.
 41-42) and containing the same message as previous revelations (v.
-43) – which, as we have seen, leads to the mainstream Muslim idea that the Jewish and Christian Scriptures, because they do not contain the same message as the Qur’an, have been corrupted.
+43) — which, as we have seen, leads to the mainstream Muslim idea that the Jewish and Christian Scriptures, because they do not contain the same message as the Qur’an, have been corrupted.
 If the Qur’an had been revealed in a language other than Arabic, the unbelievers would have complained about that (v.
 44).
 Allah gave Moses “the Book” (the Torah), but disputes arose about it; “had it not been for a Word that went forth before from thy Lord, their differences would have been settled between them” (v.
 45).
 Ibn Kathir says that this means that if Allah had not decreed to “delay the Reckoning until the Day of Resurrection,” then “the punishment would have been hastened for them.
 But they have an appointed time, beyond which they will find no escape.”

 Allah will judge all disputes (v.
-10) -- the Tafsir al-Jalalayn explains: “And whatever you may differ, with disbelievers, in, of religion or otherwise, the verdict therein belongs, it will return, to God, on the Day of Resurrection.”
+10) — the Tafsir al-Jalalayn explains: “And whatever you may differ, with disbelievers, in, of religion or otherwise, the verdict therein belongs, it will return, to God, on the Day of Resurrection.”
 Muhammad’s religion is the same as that of Noah, Abraham, Moses and Jesus (v.
 13), but their followers “became divided only after Knowledge reached them, through selfish envy as between themselves” (v.
-14) – buttressing the Islamic idea that the prophets of Judaism and Jesus must have taught Islam, and their message was corrupted by their followers.
+14) — buttressing the Islamic idea that the prophets of Judaism and Jesus must have taught Islam, and their message was corrupted by their followers.
 Muhammad is to call the people to Islam and to “judge justly” between them (v.
 15).
 But those who argue about Allah after acknowledging him will be punished (v.
-16) – an attitude which can, of course, be a hindrance to asking questions about the faith.
-Verses 17-29 continue in this vein, promising Paradise to believers and hell to unbelievers.
+16) — an attitude which can, of course, be a hindrance to asking questions about the faith.
+Allah continues in this vein in verses 17-29, promising Paradise to believers and hell to unbelievers.

-Then v.
-30 declares that “whatever misfortune happens to you, is because of the things your hands have wrought” – that is, says Ibn Kathir, “because of sins that you have committed in the past.”
-This leads to the notion that the path to good fortune in this world is more fervent adherence to Allah’s laws – as we see playing out these days in Pakistan and all over the Islamic world.
+Then Allah declares that “whatever misfortune happens to you, is because of the things your hands have wrought” (v.
+30) — that is, says Ibn Kathir, “because of sins that you have committed in the past.”
+This leads to the notion that the path to good fortune in this world is more fervent adherence to Allah’s laws — as we see playing out these days in Pakistan and all over the Islamic world.

-Verses 31-39 expound upon Allah’s power and the certainty of his judgment.
-Then v.
-40 says that an equal injury should be inflicted in retaliation for an injury – but Allah will reward those who forgive.
+Allah then expounds upon his power and the certainty of his judgment (vv.
+31-39).
+Then in v.
+40 he says that an equal injury should be inflicted in retaliation for an injury — but Allah will reward those who forgive.
 However, taking revenge is not sinful (v.
 41).
-Then the sura concludes by reaffirming that the unbelievers will be punished (v.
+Then Allah concludes the sura by reaffirming that the unbelievers will be punished (v.
 45) and will have no protector on the Day of Judgment (v.
 46) and that Muhammad is inspired (vv.
 51-52).